Last updated: September 2021

 Employers can pay a higher wage and for more hours over the above if they so wish but the funding would not cover this.

-As soon as your employee commences their employment with you, you will be able to request your administration fee from the government.
-This payment will be made approximately 10 working days after the request has been submitted.
-The employee’s wages will be paid automatically approximately six weeks after this initial payment, and monthly thereafter for the duration of the grant.
+The employee’s wages will be reimbursed automatically approximately six weeks after the initial £1,500 payment, and monthly thereafter for the duration of the grant.

 NOTE: DWP will use information from HMRC to check that the young person is employed and their wages paid through the employer’s payroll.
-The grant funding to pay the young person’s salary will be paid in monthly arrears when the DWP know they are:
+The reimbursement payments will be paid monthly in arrears when the DWP know they are:

 - enrolled on the employer’s payroll